Apple's iPad Air is a major improvement, but pricier than competitors - reviews

 Writing for the Wall Street Journal, Walt Mossberg called the iPad Air the best tablet he has ever reviewed.

-"That isn't just because of its slimmer, lighter design, but because Apple boasts 475,000 apps optimized for tablet use - far more than any other tablet platform," Mossberg wrote. (link.reuters.com/wyk34v)
+"That isn't just because of its slimmer, lighter design, but because Apple boasts 475,000 apps optimized for tablet use - far more than any other tablet platform," Mossberg wrote. ()

-The new full-sized iPad goes on sale from Friday and will be priced starting $499 (311 pounds).
+The new full-sized iPad goes on sale from Friday and will be priced starting $499.

-Damon Darlin of the New York Times said the Air is lighter than its predecessors, adding that the gadget is a delight to use. (link.reuters.com/xyk34v)
+Damon Darlin of the New York Times said the Air is lighter than its predecessors, adding that the gadget is a delight to use. ()

 Reviewer David Pogue, who recently left the New York Times to start a new consumer-tech website at Yahoo, said the iPad Air is "a fantastic leap into the future if you're upgrading from an original iPad, or if you've never owned a tablet before."